Full-time: One year, Part-time: Two years

 Students require a good honours degree (or equivalent) in a subject related to tourism, business or service sector management.
 It would normally be expected that this degree be awarded at the level of lower second class or above.
 Other graduates who can demonstrate a commitment to the study of festivals or event management or who have significant experience in the service sector industry will also be considered for entry.

 This is an 11 month course comprising three parts.
-The first two parts are include the taught element and the final part is consists of research and writing the dissertation element or .
-The taught element focuses on key aspects of tourism festivals and event management.
-For full-time students, the taught element is normally completed over a nine month period starting in October September.
-Part-time students will normally attend on a one day a week basis and complete the taught element in two years.
+The first two parts include the taught element and the final part consists of a research element leading to writing a Dissertation or a Management Consultancy Project.
+The taught element focuses on key aspects of festivals and event management.
+For full-time students, the taught element is normally completed over a nine month period, starting in September.
+Part-time students will normally attend on a one-day-a-week basis and complete the taught element in two to three years.

 MSc - Nine modules